rwxrob/zet/20210624231842/README.md

 Also, can we all just agree that `"${foo}"` (unless you need it) unnecessarily obfuscates code and makes it harder to read and write.
-This is fucking bash we are talking about.
+This is bash we are talking about.
 It's suppose to be *fast* to write above all.
 Scripting in bash is about developer speed, not long-term maintainability.
 Sure a lot of bash will be around, but this stupid constraint for `${}` is just fucked.